-Gul Banafsha is herb of 5′ to 6′ with grooved stem and yellow flowers.
+Gul Banafsha is the herb of 5′ to 6′ with grooved stem and yellow flowers.
 It is a small perennial plant with a short semi-subterranean fleshy stem (rootstock).
 It is found throughout the temperate Himalayas up to an altitude of 2000 m and extending eastwards to hills of Meghalaya, Nagaland, and Manipur.

 The essential oil from the leaves, the dried flowers, the air-dried leaves of Sweet Violet or Banafasha are used for medicinal purpose.
 It has expectorant, antimicrobial and broncho-secretolytic effects due to its saponin content.
-The various parts of plant are used for diseases of respiratory organs, particularly for coughs, hoarseness, pneumonia, throat inflammations, bronchitis, dry catarrh, fever, headache etc. It is also used for rheumatism of the minor joints, skin diseases, inflammation of the oral mucosa, nervous strain, and insomnia.
+The various parts of the plant are used for diseases of respiratory organs, particularly for coughs, hoarseness, pneumonia, throat inflammations, bronchitis, dry catarrh, fever, headache, etc. It is also used for rheumatism of the minor joints, skin diseases, inflammation of the oral mucosa, nervous strain, and insomnia.
 The alkaloid violin present in Banaphsha has an emetine-like effect.

 The base oil in this formulation is Roghan Kunjad or Sesamum indicum oil or Til oil.
 Sesame oil is one of the most popular massage oil.
 It is considered heavy, unctuous, bitter, astringent and hot in potency.
 Sesame oil contains 8 essential amino acids.
-It is best oil for Vata.
-It gives relief in aches, pains and stiffness.
+It is the best oil for Vata.
+It gives relief in aches, pains, and stiffness.
 It strengthens the muscles and cures the dryness.
-Massaging with this oil detoxifies body.
+Massaging with this oil detoxifies the body.

 Benefits of Roghan Banafsha

-- It strengthens brain.
+- It strengthens the brain.

 - It removes dryness.